Responsibility for health and safety

 Risk: Use of mercury in placement of amalgam fillings now discontinued but amalgam waste still produced during removal of existing restorations – in view of precautions taken: LOW RISK

 Discontinuance of use: Several European countries have already banned the commercial use of mercury, including the placement of amalgam fillings.
 The EU has set out detailed plans for the phasing out of mercury use by 2030.
-The new UN treaty on mercury use has set out plans for a gradual phasing out of mercury in all industries, but does not yet impose a ban on its use in dental amalgam.
+The new UN treaty on mercury use has set out plans for a gradual phasing out of mercury in all industries, but does not yet impose a total ban on its use in dental amalgam (though a partial ban, including on its use in pregnant and breastfeeding women and in children, is already in force in the UK).
 The reason for this concern over the use of mercury in dentistry is the potential environmental damage caused by free mercury when it is released from amalgam fillings post-mortem during cremation NOT concern for the safety of amalgam as a dental restorative material per se.
-Nonetheless, in anticipation of an eventual ban we discontinued the use of dental amalgam (and, therefore, mercury) at hygeia in November 2010.
+Nonetheless, in anticipation of an eventual complete ban we discontinued the use of dental amalgam (and, therefore, mercury) at hygeia in November 2010.
 Procedures for dealing with waste amalgam will remain in place since waste amalgam will still be generated during removal of pre-existing amalgam restorations.
 However, free mercury spillage is no longer possible, so the spillage kit has been removed.
 Also, urine analysis has been discontinued: during many years of monitoring we have not recorded any significant levels of mercury in urine samples supplied by clinical staff, and now that the placement of new amalgam fillings has ceased the risk of exposure has further reduced, so routine urine analysis has also been stopped.

 Spillages: Defunct with effect from November 2010.
 A special mercury spillage kit is kept in surgery 1.
 Dr Giddy and Mr Phillips are familiar with it and its use.
 Surfaces where any spillages may occur in the surgeries are impermeable and smooth – in particular the amalgamator machine sits in a foil-lined tray to assist in the detection and removal of any spillages.
 We have minimised the risk of spillages by switching from a traditional mercury/amalgam mixing system (which involves handling free liquid mercury) to an encapsulated amalgam system.
 The amalgamator machine is checked every 6 months for signs of internal and external mercury contamination (refer to Testing/Maintenance/Audit Schedule in Hygeia Document Database).

 Ventilation: Defunct in relation to mercury, but still relevant for general health/infection control reasons.
 Both surgeries were fitted with an automatic ventilation system in 2000.
 This operates whenever the lights are switched on.
-The system complies with BDA requirements on ventilation.
-The system is tested annually weekly to ensure that it is working correctly (refer to Testing, Maintenance, Audit & Compliance Schedule in Hygeia Document Database).
+The system complies with BDA recommendations on ventilation.
+The system is tested annually weekly to ensure that it is working correctly (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).

 Monitoring: Defunct with effect from November 2010.
 All clinical staff are monitored for evidence of excessive occupational exposure to mercury.
 Urine samples are sent to the UK Mercury Screening Service once a year.
 A level of <10µmols Hg/mol Creatinine is acceptable (refer to Testing/Maintenance/Audit Schedule in Hygeia Document Database).